backstagephp/translations/docs/filament-interface.md

 Admin panel for managing translations.

-> **Note**: All screenshots in this documentation are taken using browser developer tools simulating a "Nest Hub Max" device with dimensions of 1280x800 pixels at 100% zoom with no network throttling.

 ## Languages Overview

 The Languages resource provides a complete interface for managing your application's languages.